Bats of Canada: Western Canada

 The California myotis habitat ranges into much of southern British Columbia and along most of its coast.
 It is a nocturnal predator of insects, which it catches and eats in flight "over lakes, rivers, meadows, and forest clearings", or any other open area.
 They are sometimes used to control insect populations.
-They hibernate in the winter, especially individuals at higher elevations.
+They hibernate in the winter, especially at higher elevations.

 The fringed myotis is a vesper bat with a narrow distribution in Canada, primarily in the Okanagan.
 Its habitat is in vegetated areas.
 It is a fast-growing species, and the young reach adult size within three weeks.
 About 70% of its diet consists of beetles.

 Keen's myotis is found along the British Columbia coast and toward the interior.
 They hibernate in winter, sometimes forming a hibernaculum with other bat species in the region.
 They prefer forested areas, feeding on insects.
 The species is particularly active after sunset and before dawn.

 The long-eared myotis is a vesper bat whose fur colour ranges from dark brown to pale yellow.
 It roosts in "rock outcroppings and dead trees" in the southern parts of British Columbia, Alberta, and Saskatchewan.
 They hunt over small bodies of water or dense vegetation, preferring moths and beetles.

 Mountainous and rugged terrains are preferred by the long-legged myotis, which has habitats throughout coastal and southern British Columbia and near the Rocky Mountains in the southern half of Alberta.
 There, they inhabit coniferous forests and woodlands near streams, and eat soft-bodied insects, preferring moths.

-The Western big-eared bat, also known as Townsend's big-eared bat, has prominent wing-like ears.
+The western big-eared bat, also known as Townsend's big-eared bat, has prominent wing-like ears.
 It is a social creature, gathering in large clusters in its range in parts southern British Columbia, and females will congregate in maternity groups in the spring.
 It preys on moths in "open pasture and forest canopy".
 In the winter, it will hibernate in nearby caves, and on cool or cold days the rest of the year individuals will enter torpor.

-The yellow-brown backed Western small-footed bat has a range of southern British Columbia, Alberta, and Saskatchewan.
+The yellow-brown backed western small-footed bat has a range of southern British Columbia, Alberta, and Saskatchewan.
 It roosts alone or in small groups, preferring damp caves, mines, or rock crevices.
 It is an insectivore, eating moths, beetles, and ants.

 The Yuma myotis, similar in appearance to the little brown bat, is found primarily in the coastal regions of southern British Columbia.
 It feeds on soft insects as it cruises low over small bodies of water, and prefers forest clearings.